nickbrandt/GitLab/doc/user/project/merge_requests/reviewing_and_managing_merge_requests.md

 The multiline comments feature is under development but ready for production use.
 It is deployed behind a feature flag that is **disabled by default**.
-[GitLab administrators with access to the GitLab Rails console](../../../administration/feature_flags.md) can opt to disable it for your instance.
+[GitLab administrators with access to the GitLab Rails console](../../../administration/feature_flags.md) can opt to enable it for your instance.

 To disable it: